zenlionel/liri-node-app/README.md

 I created a node.js app called LIRI.
 LIRI is like SIRI (from an iphone).

 It must be run in the command line.
+For the Twitter messages, please setup a keys.js file with your

 LIRI is a Language Interpretation and Recognition Interface.